Peru Travel Guide

 7. Sandboard in Huacachina

-This little town is a desert oasis and a welcome relief after hiking through Machu Picchu.
-It’s very affordable and hostels here offer great deals for sandboarding and sand buggy tours around the nearby dunes.
-Two-hour tours cost about 100-125 PEN, which includes a sand buggy driver and sandboard rental.
+This little town is a desert oasis famous for its sandboarding and buggy tours around the nearby dunes.
+Two-hour tours cost about 100–125 PEN, which includes a sand buggy driver and sandboard rental.
 Most tours leave around 4pm so you can catch the sunset on the dunes.
-There is also a lagoon surrounded by palm trees in Huacachina, and you can rent a rowboat to paddle around it.
-A half-hour rental costs around 5 PEN per person.
-Huacachina is easily reached by bus from Lima, Cusco, Nazca, Arequipa, and Paracas.
+There is also a lagoon surrounded by palm trees in Huacachina, and you can rent a rowboat to paddle around it (but honestly it’s super small so it’s not that special).
+Beyond the dunes, most travelers come here to take advantage of the big party/hostel scene and spend a few days relaxing among the dunes.

 8. See penguins in Paracas

-Paracas is in the south of Peru and is sometimes called the “Poor Man’s Galapagos” for its impressive wildlife, consisting of over 400 different species.
+Paracas is known for its impressive wildlife, consisting of over 400 different species.
 Thousands of birds, as well as large sea lion and penguin populations, call the area home.
 You can visit the Paracas National Reserve via an organized boat tour.
 Be sure to go early.
 A full-day tour of Paracas includes a boat trip to the Islas Ballestas and a bus trip around the national reserve in the afternoon.
 It costs about 150 PEN.

 9. Walk through the White City

 Arequipa is a beautiful city with a historical center that was constructed primarily from volcanic rock.
-Start getting to know the city by wandering around the Plaza de Armas and take in the city’s architecture over a glass of wine overlooking the main square with views of the stunning Basilica Catedral de Arequipa.
-Then, visit the gorgeous, vibrantly colorful Santa Catalina Monastery, see a frozen Inca mummy, and enjoy the local cuisine with favorites like shrimp soup or spicy stuffed peppers.
-It’s easy to see why Arequipa is undoubtedly one of the most beloved destinations in the country; everyone who visits here loves it.
+Start getting to know the city by wandering around the Plaza de Armas and taking in the city’s architecture over a glass of wine overlooking the main square with views of the stunning Basilica Catedral de Arequipa.
+Then, visit the vibrant Santa Catalina Monastery, see a frozen Inca mummy, and enjoy the local cuisine with favorites like shrimp soup or spicy stuffed peppers.
+For fine dining, my two favorite spots were China and Indigo, which both feature innovative Andean food.
+For a delicious Peruvian hole-in-the-wall, check out Picanteria La Mundial.
+I also recommend Isidro, a breakfast spot run by two Peruvians who spent time training in NYC.

 10. Go to El Parque de la Reserva